-- 1 gallon of hot water (not boiling).
+- One gallon of hot water (not boiling)

 Combine the ingredients in a bucket and stir well.
 You can use this as a spot treatment or when you need to deep clean the carpet.
-It can also be added to a carpet cleaning machine for easy application.
+You can also add it to a carpet cleaning machine for easy application.